pocha/django-blog/README.md

 These files are:

 - **The outer django_blog/** directory is just a container for your project.
 Its name doesn't matter to Django; you can rename it to anything you like.
 - **manage.py:** A command-line utility that lets you interact with this Django project in various ways.
 It is a thin wrapper around django-admin.py.
-So inside a Django project you can run manage.py instead of django-admin.py.
+So inside a Django project you run ``python manage.py <command>`` instead of ``django-admin.py <command>``.
 - **The inner django_blog/** directory is the actual Python package for your project.
-Its name is the Python package name you'll need to use to import anything inside it (e.g. import mysite.settings).
+Its name is the Python package name you'll use to import modules in your main app(e.g. ``from django_blog import mysite.settings``).
+What are modules, we will see shortly.
-- **django_blog/__init__.py:** An empty file that tells Python that this directory should be considered a Python package.
+- **__init__.py:** An empty file that tells Python that this directory should be considered a Python package.
--  **django_blog/settings.py:** Settings/configuration for this Django project.
-Django settings will tell you all about how settings work.
-- **django_blog/urls.py:** It handles the URL declarations for the Django project.
-This will simply map URL patterns (simple regular expressions) to Python functions (your views).
+- **settings.py:** Django can import apps (what are apps, we will see later).
+This file contains the list of the apps.
+The file also contain paths to static directory & similar other configurations.
+- **urls.py:** The file contains mapping of URLs to appropriate Django view (as usual, Django views are introduced later).
-- **django_blog/wsgi.py:** An entry-point for WSGI-compatible webservers to serve your project.
-This will be used, once we want to deploy our application for production.
+- **django_blog/wsgi.py:** This will be used, once we want to deploy our application for production.
 For now, we'll ignore it.

-[ *import* is a python command to access symbols within a script]

 Now, that our project is setup.
 We can test it by running a development server.